The Third Ingredient: Construction

 Pillows are filled with down or combination down and feather.
 Feather, or the quills, are used mostly for “filler pillows”, or specialty sizes such as European, bolsters, and small chair pillows.
 They cost less than down to manufacture, and are a great value.
 We prefer feather for specialty pillows because they hold their shape, support a heavy fabric cover, and don’t look skimpy.
 We have several sleep and specialty pillows to choose from, including a down alternative pillow.

 They're divine!
 But we recommend the use of a featherbed for guest bedrooms only because of the daily maintenance required to keep them fluffed properly.
 Our customers have shared that although they love how they feel and the extra poof they give to a bed, it takes too much time and energy to maintain them everyday.
 And, if daily maintenance is neglected or halfheartedly attended to, it can aggravate backs, necks, and other maladies.
-We’ve listened, and we no longer recommend featherbeds for daily use/master bedrooms.
-But for guests---it's still a wonderful way to provide the ultimate in comfort plus add a design ‘wow!’ factor.
+But they are wonderful for short-term guests as a way to provide the ultimate in comfort along with a design ‘wow!’ factor.

 Continue reading about "The Fourth Ingredient: How It’s Sewn"